fsschmitt/aws-elastic-transcoder-test/README.md

 *Disclaimer: It can also be created through the ruby SDK, but I didn't focus on that as I didn't want to complicate a smooth transition that this could enable*

 The pipelines required to dispatch jobs to AWS Elastic Transcoder can also be created through the console or SDK.
-Since this one can be required to create new ones and delete old ones in runtime I have commented out an example code on how to create a new pipeline on the [lib file created](lib/aws-transcoder/elastic_transcoder.rb).
+Since this one can be required to create new ones and delete old ones in runtime, check the [lib file created](lib/aws-transcoder/elastic_transcoder.rb) to see how to create a new pipeline on runtime.

 Being the interesting part the creation of new transcode jobs on-demand I have created a sample rails app that allows the user to see the current existing pipelines, see their current and completed jobs and also create a new job and dispatch it to the pipeline.